Jean Piaget University of Angola

-Universidade Jean Piaget de Angola (Jean Piaget University of Angola) is a university in based in Luanda, Angola, with campuses in the Benguela province.
+The Jean Piaget University of Angola (Portuguese: Universidade Jean Piaget de Angola) is a private university based in Luanda, Angola, with campuses in the Benguela province.
 It is named after the Swiss philosopher Jean Piaget.

 History

 The university was founded in 1999.

 As of 2005, the university had 815 enrolled students and is one of seven state recognized universities, both private and public, in the country.

 Faculties offered

 It currently offers the following faculties: